Edgar John Bergen (February 16, 1903 September 30, 1978) was an American entertainer, and easily the most famous ventriloquist of the 20th century.

 - The Muppet Show (1 episode, 1977) as Himself/Charlie McCarthy/Mortimer Snerd

 - The Muppet Movie (1979) as Himself/Charlie McCarthy

 Tropes displayed in Edgar Bergen's work:

 - Country Mouse: Mortimer Snerd, whose hayseed clothes, buck teeth, and simple-mindedness contrasted with Charlie McCarthy's formal attire and lively wit.

 - Deadpan Snarker: Charlie McCarthy

-- Sitcom Arch-Nemesis: W. C. Fields served as one to Charlie in the radio show, which led to the film You Can't Cheat an Honest Man.
+- Sitcom Arch-Nemesis: W. C. Fields served as one to Charlie on The Chase & Sanborn Hour, which carried over into the 1939 film You Can't Cheat an Honest Man.

 - Straight Man and Wise Guy: Edgar and Charlie, respectively.

 - Virtual Celebrity: Despite being a character created by Edgar Bergen, Charlie McCarthy existed in the same space as other celebrities of his era.
 Not only did he interact with other radio personalities as if he were also a real person, but he was credited as himself in films and there were magazine articles describing his activities just with like any other celebrity.
 Some people who heard him on the radio didn't even realize he was a wooden dummy!